bildungsroman/github-battle/README.md

 ### General JS things I should probably already know

+- console.time(...some code...) // other code // console.timeEng(...same code...)  -> to measure how long code execution takes
+- Namespace: an object that groups and protects related data and methods in JavaScript files
+- avoid _with_ and _eval_ - especially when reading JSON to avoid script injections
+  - use JSON.parse!
+- rounding decimals: numberParam.toFixed(2) (returns string) -> use parseFloat(numberParam.toFixed(2))
+- indexOf method returns -1 if item not in array
+  - can use array.indexOf >= 0 as conditional to test if array not empty
 - ...varName: rest parameter - automatically becomes an array - must be last parameter in a function
 - => arrow functions: lexical binding - bind to the scope of where they are defined, not where they are used
   - aFunction(arg1, (argument) => { // function });